 #2 – Lennart Verhagen & Nanditha Rajamani – 06/30/2023

-On Friday, June 30th 2023 (6PM CET / noon ET), we will have the pleasure of hosting Lennart Verhagen & Nanditha Rajamani for an in-person event in Berlin.
+On Friday, June 30th 2023 (6PM CET / noon ET), we will have the pleasure of hosting Lennart Verhagen & Nanditha Rajamani.
 Not only will we hear about science, but we may also get a glimpse of the inspirational thinkers behind it!

 In-person sessions in Berlin will take place at the Lecture Hall of the Bernstein Center for Computational Neuroscience (Haus 6, Philippstraße 13, 10117 Berlin).
 Get some appetizers, grab a beverage (all on us!) and come enjoy a science apéro (served in the seminar room within the same building) with the speakers prior the talks (from 5:15 PM).

-Register here to participate in the event (so we can order enough appetizers / beverages, and avoid any waste)!
+Please register here to participate in-person in the event (so we can order enough appetizers / beverages, and avoid any waste)!
+If you prefer to tune in remotely, please register here to receive the (free) Zoom link!

 In the meantime, follow us on Twitter or subscribe to our newsletter to remain up-to-date on other events of our Stimulating Brains portfolio!